agentsonar/agentsonar/docs/concepts.md

 This page is for anyone who saw "coordination intelligence for multi-agent AI" and thought: *what does that even mean?*

-If you've ever built an agent loop and watched your OpenAI bill keep climbing while nothing useful seemed to be happening, this page will tell you exactly what AgentSonar catches and why your existing logs probably missed it.
+If you've ever shipped a multi-agent system and seen tokens burn for minutes with no useful output — agents passing work back and forth, the same tool called over and over, no error, no signal — this page explains what AgentSonar catches and why a normal trace viewer didn't show you the problem.

 ## What is "multi-agent" in the first place?